HMZElidrissi/laravel-in-action/docs/Deploying-Laravel.md

 composer install
 ```

-> if you need to install php8.3, you can use the following commands:
+:::tip
->
+if you need to install php8.3, you can use the following commands:

 ```bash
 sudo apt -y install software-properties-common